kittrz9/SDL_ProjectBase/README.md

 `defines.h` is where defines that can be used in other files are.<br>

 ### src/game/ directory
 `gameLoop.c` is where the while loop that always runs while the game is running.
-Probably should be renamed since the <br>
+Probably should be renamed since the game state thing handles game loops instead of this, while this handles actually calling the function for the game state.<br>

-The `gameStates` directory is where source files with functions that will be called every game loop.
+The `gameStates` directory is where source files with functions that will be called every game loop will be.
 The game states will need to be included in the `gameStates.h` file to be used.
 (Should probably be changed somehow to be a bit easier to use)<br>

 `controls.h` and `controls.c` are where the controls used in game are defined (in `controls.h`) and initialized (in `contorls.c`).